emijerochim/emijerochim/README.md

 <h2 align="center">About me</h2>

-- 🖥️ I build interactive, responsive and SEO websites in React, Node.js and PostgreSQL
+- 🖥️ I build interactive, responsive and SEO websites in React, Node.js, Java, MySQL and PostgreSQL

 - 💎 I am passionate about UI/UX and I try to make each website thinking user first

 - 💡 I have experience working on projects and implementing agile methodologies

-- 🧰 I also have knowledge of Redux, GraphQL, Express, Webpack, Docker, Git, Java, Hibernate, Spring and MySQL
+- 🧰 I also have knowledge of Redux, GraphQL, Express, Webpack, Docker, C++ and Git

 - ⚡ Fun fact: I can solve a Rubik's cube in less than 30 seconds